95 / 100

 Is Dodge County, WI a good place to move to?

-Dodge County ranks #8 out of 996 U.S. counties on the Boom Town Index with a score of 99/100, putting it in the top tier nationally.
-Job growth of +0.9% and a median household income of $71,747 point to a county with active economic momentum.
+Dodge County ranks #47 out of 1001 U.S. counties on the Boom Town Index with a score of 95/100, placing it in the top tier nationally.
+Median household income is $75,929 and the underlying growth metrics (housing, migration, income) hold up against peer counties.

 Is Dodge County affordable?